 Know Who to Contact.
 Rely on the experts-unless you're an official company spokesperson, don't speak for Vontier.
 Direct inquiries to the proper resource.

-REFER QUESTIONS TO Vontier From the media Investor Relations team Vontier From investors, analysts or shareholders Investor Relations team From the government Vontier General Counsel (on non-routine matters) About making speeches or Vontier Communications team participating in events
+REFER QUESTIONS то From the media Vontier Investor Relations team From investors, analysts or shareholders Vontier Investor Relations team From the government (on non-routine matters) Vontier General Counsel About making speeches or participating in events Vontier Communications team